lizmat/raku-all-modules/raydiak/Inline-Lua/README.md

 Both Lua 5.1 and LuaJIT are supported.
 Evaluating Lua code works.
 A LuaJIT demo game split across several files with OpenGL and SDL FFI bindings was even successfully tested.
+LuaJIT can be explicitly enabled or disabled, but by default will be auto-detected (which adds a little to loading time, regardless of precompilation).

 Any number of values can be passed to and returned from Lua.
 Simple values (boolean, nil, number, string) all work.
-Tables work with some conversion caveats.
+Tables work as arrays, hashes, objects, and roles.
+Functions work as values, subs, and methods.
 See Values further down.

-Reading and writing global variables can be done from Perl directly without calling Lua code, and global functions can be called or wrapped in a Perl routine for later (re)use.
+Reading and writing global variables can be done from Perl directly without calling Lua code.
+Named global tables and be used as roles.

 ## To Do

 The API is incomplete, and error reporting is crude.
 The "Inline::" part is arguably NYI, as the present interface is object-oriented.

-There is no auto-detection of available Lua versions, and switching between them isn't composable; see Requirements below.

-Translation between Lua and Perl has no concept of references yet.
-Particularly, this makes it mostly impossible to use tables as objects or classes from Perl; see Values further down.
+Composing roles from Lua objects doesn't work well when multiple Inline::Lua instances are in use.
+This is because it would be difficult for the user to provide the Lua table to mix in at composition time, so the table is specified as a name to look up as a global variable.
+When using multiple instances, the named global is always looked up in the most recently created instance.

+Translation between Lua and Perl does not yet allow for writing new values to tables from Perl, and does not implement binary userdata.
+Also, metatables are mostly absent as a concept in the API and entirely untested, though they are likely to behave as expected in most situations.

 No provisions are made for growing Lua's stack beyond its initial size (which defaults to 20).
 Therefore, passing deeply-nested data structures to Lua may result in an overflow.

+There is not yet any way to expose Perl constructs to inlined Lua code, other than simple copy conversion when passing them in.

 ## Requirements